 In Year 2, you’ll use your intuition and imagination to study the maths driving the digital revolution.
 You’ll simulate life in a digital team as you turn theory into practice on our employability module.
-Developing skills in programming, software engineering and mobile software and hardware will set you up for an optional year in industry before Year 3.
+Developing skills in security, databases, artificial intelligence and machine learning will set you up for an optional year in industry before Year 3.

 Applications of Calculus

 Module code: CIS2700